 A rearward facing child restraint gives support and protection to the child’s head and neck in a crash.
-RAA recommends keeping a child rearward facing until around 12 months of age.
+RAA recommends keeping a child rearward facing until at least 12 months of age.

 Standards Australia approves a range of restraints suitable for newborns.
-Some of these restraints are dedicated infant restraints that accommodate the child up to approximately 6 or 12 months of age (depending on the restraint) and others (convertible child safety seats) can be used as an infant restraint up to approximately 6 or 12 months of age (depending on the restraint) and then convert into a forward facing safety seat up to approximately 4 years of age.
+Some of these restraints are dedicated infant restraints that accommodate the child up to approximately 6 or 12 months of age (depending on the restraint), and others (convertible child safety seats) can be used as an infant restraint up to approximately 6, 12, or even 30 months of age (depending on the restraint) and then convert into a forward facing safety seat up to approximately 4 years of age.

 Restraints made to the 2010 standard and later are no longer rated with weight.
 Shoulder height markers provide guidance of when to change modes and when to graduate to the next restraint.
 If you are not sure about what size child fits the restraint or when to convert the seat to the next mode, check the restraint manual for guidance.